Fraternalilab/POPScomp/FunPDBe/README.md

 # POPS all XML files of the PDB database
-Run POPS over the entire PDB database (in XML format).
+Run POPS over the entire PDB database (in XML format) and create output in JSON format for the FunPDBe daabase.

 ## Weekly run
-The pipeline is run weekly via a cron job, because the PDB database is updated weekly, on the virtual machine 'ace' hosted by the Synology computer 'FFJK'.
+The pipeline is run weekly via a cron job on the virtual machine 'ace' hosted by the Synology computer 'FFJK'.
+The main steps are a PDB update, POPS invocation for new structures and uploading of the new JSON output to the FunPDBe database.

+Failed POPS computations lead to a NULL symbolic link as JSON output and those structures will be (occasionally) debugged in batch mode, which is explained in *Makefile.debug* below.

 Some larger PDB files create a stack buffer overflow on 'FFJK', which is not reproducible on a laptop running the same software.
 Also 'valgrind' does not show any memory leaks.
 For this type of PDB structure, occasionally the pipeline